Sfeir/devfest_mlops/README.md

 This lab is divided into `codelab` and `solutions`.
 Solutions contain a complete version of code that can be executed.
-Codelab contains a couple of TODOs with links to the necessary documentation for you to complete ;-)
+CodeLab contains a couple of TODOs with links to the necessary documentation for you to complete ;-)

 They can be found in :
  - [ ] create_pipeline.py